- Practice Areas

 You may be wondering if your slip and fall accident was due to someone else’s negligence.
 In many cases, slips and falls are simply accidents.
-However, slipping cases can also involve premises liability and injuries caused by a negligent property owner, land owner, maintenance crew, management company, or occupant.
-Owners have a responsibility to keep their property free from dangerous conditions at all times, even including people who were not invited, trespassers, customers, or salespeople.
-Regardless of who it happens to, proving negligence is the essence of all personal injury suits, and slip and fall cases are no different.
+However, slipping cases can also involve premises liability and injuries caused by a negligent property owner, landowner, maintenance crew, management company, or occupant.
+In most cases, property owners have a responsibility to keep their property free from dangerous conditions at all times.
+In general, there are three different distinctions of visitors that can affect slip and fall cases:

-Everyone, including private individuals and business entities, has a duty to act in a reasonably responsible way toward other people.
+As can be seen from above, the rules dictating liability for premises liability and slips and falls can change depending on the relationship between the person injured and where it happens.
+In general, every property owner from private individuals to business entities has a duty to act in a reasonably responsible way toward other people.
 That means cleaning up spills, keeping entryways free of obstructions, and other common-sense behaviors.
 When a person doesn’t fulfill this duty, he or she may be considered negligent.

-For example, if you tripped on a broken section of walkway outside your local grocery store, the owner could be held responsible for your injuries.
+For example, if you tripped on a broken section of walkway outside your local grocery store or there was a spill, the owner could be held responsible for your injuries.
 It was his or her duty to make sure the pathway to the business was safe, and failure to do so indicates negligence.
-Likewise, if you slipped and fell on a spill in an aisle of the store, the business owner would be responsible because he or she should’ve cleaned the spill before anyone got hurt.
+However, if you were trespassing on someone’s property or went into the restricted area of a store, these same protections may not be afforded to you.

 Every state handles negligence differently, and it can sometimes be hard to prove because there are many factors at play.
 You could be partially responsible for your own accident, but the other party may be even more to blame.

-It’s imperative that you work with an attorney who specializes in slip and fall cases.
-Your counsel’s job is to decrease your own fault in the accident, while increasing the amount of your total damages.
+It’s imperative that you work with a personal injury attorney in Orange County who specializes in slip and fall cases.
+Your counsel’s job is to decrease your own fault in the accident while increasing the number of your total damages.

 Damages are any expenses you incurred as a result of the accident and injury.
 In slip and fall cases, this usually includes medical expenses, lost wages from missing work, property damage, and pain and suffering.
-Your attorney will try to maximize the amount of each damage award to get you the most compensation possible.
+Your Orange County slip and fall attorney will try to maximize the amount of each damage award to get you the most compensation possible.